 CMI in Leadership, Coaching & Mentoring (RQF)

-This is a comprehensive Level 5 leadership, coaching and mentoring programme, comprising a series of three one-day workshops with a follow-up day as well as the option of completing a CMI Level 5 Coaching Practice & Theory qualification.
+This is a comprehensive Level 5 leadership, coaching and mentoring programme, comprising a three-day workshop with the option of completing a range of CMI Level 5/6 Coaching & Mentoring qualifications.

 The purpose of the programme is to introduce middle and senior managers to the use of management mentoring and coaching skills to get better results from their teams.
-At the heart of the workshops is the CMI Level 5 syllabus and delegates can complete an optional CMI qualification if they wish, either alongside the classroom sessions and/or via our personal Tutor supported Distance Learning programme.
+Delegates can also complete a number of optional CMI qualifications if they wish, either alongside the classroom sessions and/or via our personal Tutor supported Distance Learning programme.

 - CMI Level 5 Award or Certificate in Principles of Professional Coaching